Toogii2019/day_planner/README.md

 The calendar view is not working on IOS.

-If you want to test the application on the Phone, suggesting to use Android phone.
+If you want to test this application on the Phone, please use Android phone.

 Debug output: Some momentjs methods like startOf(), endOf() are not working as expected in IOS.
+Solution: Using Date object instead of momentjs fixes the issue.